Values for Substitution Variables

 Substitution Variables Requiring Annual Maintenance

-The following table lists the substitution variables that require annual updates, and provides important details for each variable:
+The following table lists the substitution variables that you need to update annually, along with important details for each variable:

 Substitution Variable